Position

 How to earn more as a Materials Manager?

 A Materials Manager plays a key role in ensuring that a company has the right materials at the right time.
 This role can lead to a rewarding career with good earning potential.
-To increase earnings, consider these factors:
+To maximize your earnings, consider these important factors:

-By focusing on these areas, a Materials Manager can increase their earning potential and advance their career.
+By focusing on these factors, a Materials Manager can increase their earning potential and advance their career.

 How's the job market for a Materials Manager in the US?